 - Avoid cotton: It clings to the skin when wet, doesn’t insulate and takes longer to dry.

-- Synthetic or synthetic wool blend socks are ideal for hiking.
-They are breathable, wick moisture away from the skin and are quick drying (eg. Wright Socks, X Socks and Smart Wool).
+- Synthetic or synthetic/merino wool blend socks are ideal for hiking.
+They are breathable, wick moisture away from the skin and are quick drying.
+At the time of writing (2013) my three season (spring, summer, autumn) socks of choice are REI Merino Wool Liners (see left photo) and Wright Socks Cool Mesh.

 - Fit: Always wear socks that fit.
 Too much loose material will result in friction and excessive moisture.
 At the other end of the spectrum, socks that are too tight can restrict circulation and cause swelling.